SECRET-GUEST/pyTemplate/README.md

 ## 📌 Quick Start

+### Linux users

-For Linux users, leveraging the [Actions for Nautilus](https://github.com/SECRET-GUEST/actions-for-nautilus) repository allows for the creation of customized actions, including easy cloning of this repository with just one click, provided Git is installed on your system.
+Leveraging the [Actions for Nautilus](https://github.com/SECRET-GUEST/actions-for-nautilus) repository allows for the creation of customized actions, including easy cloning of this repository with just one click, provided Git is installed on your system.

+### Windows users

-Clone the `windows` branch:
+You can just clone the `windows` branch:

 ```shell
 git clone https://github.com/SECRET-GUEST/pyTemplate.git --branch windows
 ```

----

-### Git Repository Cloning Batch Script for windows users 📦
+you can also use a batch script to make a **one-click installer** for anytime you need to clone :

 The batch script below assists in cloning a specific git repository.
 Before running the script, ensure that Git is installed on your system.
 You can get it from [Git's official site](https://git-scm.com/).